VanshajR/ANN-Implementation/README.md

 2. Fill in customer details using the interactive form.

-3. View the churn prediction and probability.
+3. View the churn prediction and estimated salary with respective probabilities.

 ## Model Details
 - Architecture: